spmn/sa-mp_masterlist_fix/README.md

 ## Contributors:
-[MyU](https://github.com/myudev) - wrote the code for the auto injector used in v1.1.0 and subsequent releases [nickdodd25](https://github.com/nickdodd25) - hosted the masterlist for v1.0.1 release
+[MyU](https://github.com/myudev) - wrote the code for the auto injector used in v1.1.0 and subsequent releases <br />
+[nickdodd25](https://github.com/nickdodd25) - hosted the masterlist for v1.0.1 release